wrapl/minilang/docs/start.rst

    $ cd minilang
    $ rabs -D<build option 1> -D<build option 2> ...

-A number of build options can be defined when invoking *rabs* to enable some additional features:
+A number of build options can be defined when invoking :command:`rabs` to enable some additional features:

 :-DDEFAULTS: Sets a number of typical build options based on the currently detected platform and architecture.
 This is the recommended build option.